MostroP2P/mostro/book/src/new_sell_order.md

-# Creating a new order
+# Creating a new sell order

 To create a new sell order the user should send a Nostr event kind 4 (an encrypted message) to Mostro with the following content: